paulloy/whiskey_herald_msp3/TESTING.md

 Clicked one of the search results | display custom page for the whiskey I clicked on, the same name, rating, and image.
 Display whiskey.html/<whiskey_name> | Pass
 Focused on a search result and pressed enter key | display custom page for the whiskey I clicked on, the same name, rating, and image.
 Display whiskey.html/<whiskey_name> | pass
 Inputted a misspelled search value. e.g scatch instead of scotch | display "no results for scatch" Did you mean "scotch"? | fail

+Only the final test still fails in the deployed website as I have been unable to find a spell checking module.
+This has been added as a future feature.

 ### profile.html